Skip to content

 Unique houses

-Discover some of the most unusual places in our care that you can visit.
-From Arts and Crafts gems and treasure houses to romantic royal getaways and the ultimate reading nook – every place has its own story to tell.
+Discover some of the most unusual houses in our care.
+From Arts and Crafts gems and an early dishwasher, to romantic royal getaways and a recycled library – every place has its own story to tell.

 Erddig, Denbighshire